George S. Messersmith

 George Strausser Messersmith (October 3, 1883 – January 29, 1960) was a United States ambassador to Austria, Cuba, Mexico, and Argentina.
-Messersmith also served as head of the US Consulate in Germany from 1930 to 1934, during the rise of the Nazi Party.
+Messersmith also served as head of the consulate in Germany from 1930 to 1934, during the rise of the Nazi Party.

 He was best known in his day for his controversial decision to issue a visa to Albert Einstein to travel to the United States.
-He is also known today for his diplomatic handling of King Edward VIII and Wallis Simpson, later Duke and Duchess of Windsor, in the era before World War II.
+He is also known today for his diplomatic handling of Edward VIII and Wallis Simpson, later Duke and Duchess of Windsor, in the era before World War II.

 Education and early career

 Messersmith, a graduate of Keystone State Normal School, was a teacher and then school administrator from 1900 to 1914.
 Then, he entered the foreign service and left his position as vice president of the Delaware State Board of Education to become US consul in Fort Erie, Ontario.

 After serving as a US consul at Curacao (1916–1919) and Antwerp (1919–1925), he became US Consul General for Belgium and Luxembourg in 1925.
 He served as US Consul General in Buenos Aires, Argentina, from 1928 to 1930.